Iadwan/Covid19_1_0_PI/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+The Opinions Expressed In This Post Are My Own And Not Necessarily Those Of My Employer

 Quick Demo:
 https://www.youtube.com/watch?v=SVrCMi2pp6k